-- This is the miner you will receive.
+- This is how you will receive the order from EastShore.

 - Open the box.

 - The dimension: 28.5cm x 13.8cm x 17.6cm.

-- There is no any other cables or blade or controller on the case of the miner.
-All the cables or controller are hidden inside the case of the miner.
-This makes the miner very concise and clear.
+- All the cables or controller are hidden inside the case of the miner.
+This makes the miner simple and elegant.

 - There are two 12cm PWM fans(12V 1.6A) on the front end and back end of the miner.

-- On one end of the miner, there are two status lamps.
-This end of the miner is where the cool wind get in.
+- On one end of the miner, there are two status lights.
+This end of the miner is air inlet.

 - There are two 8pin ports and ethernet ports on the other end of the miner.
-The hot wind will be exhausted from this side.
+This end is air outlet.

 - Let’s take a closer look at all the ports.

-- There are some screws at the bottom of the miner which used to fix the hashing boards.
+- There are some screws at the bottom fixating the hashing boards.

 - And also there are four rubber plastic non-slip mats on the bottom of the miner.
 Let’s take a closer look:

-- Opening the case, two blades are showing.
+- Opening the case, it reveals two blades.

-- From the front end of the miner, we can see the structure of the miner inside the case is quite clear too.
+- From the front end of the miner, we can see the structure of the miner inside.

 - At the top of the miner are the IO board and the controller (and two power cables for the two fans).

 Check the tutorial for how to connect the miner to PSU and the detailed minig guide for the miner: https://www.eastshore.xyz/tutorial-x11-asic-miner-pinidea-dr2-450mh-335w-dash-miner/